 Current policies

 However, at a national level England's teenage birth rate remains higher than levels in comparable Western European countries and progress in reducing rates varies considerably between local areas.
 There is a seven-fold difference in the under-18 conception rate between local authorities and 60% of local areas have at least one ward with a rate significantly higher than England.
-The Government has asked local areas to maintain their focus as part of tackling inequalities and maximising the life chances for young people and giving every child the best start in life.
+Since 2010, successive Governments have asked local areas to maintain their focus as part of tackling inequalities and maximising the life chances for young people and giving every child the best start in life.

-Continuing to reduce the rate of under-16 and under-18 conceptions is one of four priority areas in the Department of Health's Sexual Health Improvement Framework and is likely to be a key issue in DHSC’s forthcoming Sexual and Reproductive Health Action Plan.
-The under-18 conception rate is an indicator in the Public Health Outcomes Framework (PHOF) which sets the context for improving health and reducing inequalities at national and local level.
+Continuing to reduce the rate of under-16 and under-18 conceptions is one of four priority areas in the Department of Health's Sexual Health Improvement Framework.
+The under-18 and under-16 conception rates remain indicators in the Public Health Outcomes Framework (PHOF) and are measures in the local Fingertips Profiles on Sexual and Reproductive Health and Child and Maternal Health profiles.

-Progress on reducing teenage pregnancy - and improving support for young parents - also helps local government improve at least 25% of the wider PHOF indicators which disproportionately affect teenage parents and their children.
+Progress on reducing teenage pregnancy - and improving support for young parents - also helps local government improve at least 25% of the wider indicators in the PHOF which disproportionately affect teenage parents and their children.
 These include child poverty, infant mortality, poor maternal mental health and levels of young people not in education, employment or training.

-The Teenage Pregnancy Prevention Framework and the Framework for Supporting Teenage Mothers and Young Fathers are designed to:
+The Teenage Pregnancy Prevention Framework and the Framework for Supporting Teenage Mothers and Young Fathers, published by Public Health England and the Local Government Association, remain the national government guidance for local areas.
+They are designed to:

 Moving to statutory relationships and sex education

-To find out more and have access to the latest evidence and good practice, visit the Sex Education Forum.
-Organisations, including local authorities, and individuals involved in RSE can gain the full benefits of the Forum and join the RSE community with a Partner, Educator or Supporter membership.
+To find out more about the guidance and have access to the latest evidence and good practice, visit the Sex Education Forum.
+Organisations, including local authorities, and individuals involved in RSE can gain the full benefits of the Forum and join the RSE community with a Partner, Educator or Supporter membership

 address